 - Profile page template – %filename%

-- Sub Level Category Search Results template (when when performing a search based only on a sub level category) – /%service_name%
+- Sub Level Category Search Results template (when performing a search based only on a sub or sub-sub level category)

 - Country search results template (when performing a search based on a combination of country and all categories) – /%country_name

 - City search results template (when performing a search based on a combination of a city and all categories) – /%country_name%/%city_name%